 The application has a default minimum number of characters for a license plate to be detected.
 The default minimum number of characters is five.
 You can configure the application to detect license plates with fewer characters.

-In the Minimum number of characters field, type the minimum number of characters you want to allow.
+Under Number of characters, adjust the slider to set the minimum number of characters you want to allow.

 Check that the application detects license plates as expected.